Executive Committee

 Governance

-Rebecca Bell, M.D., President-Elect
+Rebecca Bell, M.D., President

 Dr. Bell is a Pediatric Critical Care physician at the University of Vermont Children’s Hospital and an Associate Professor of pediatrics at the Larner College of Medicine at UVM.